MummanaSubramanya/selenium-grid4-ecs-fargate/README.md

 I might not have followed the best practices.
 But this should give you an idea how to implement.

+# Challenges Involved in migrating from grid3 to grid4
+1) NLB has to be used in Grid 4 as nodes uses TCP communication to regsiter with Hub.
+Here ALB will not work as it listens to Http and Https only.

+2) AWS CLI isused to configure Multiple Target groups within same ECS container.
+From console, we can configure only one target group with in same ECS container.

 # Introduction
 NOTE: This Selenium Grid 4 is created using AWS CLI and Console and Idea of this implementation was inspired from project https://github.com/aws-samples/run-selenium-tests-at-scale-using-ecs-fargate